 This Decision Trees Teacher Guide provides a step-by-step plan and associated resources for use with Key Stage 4 students and may particularly appeal to girls.
 The activities are designed to show how mathematical techniques can be used to make business and other decisions.
 There is an accompanying Decision Trees PowerPoint and Decision trees handout (with solutions).

 It is common for parents and carers to inquire at school and college Open Days about A level Mathematics and Further Mathematics qualifications.
-The FMSP has produced a Why study mathematics presentation for teachers to use at open evenings and promotional events.
-There is a set of Notes for Why study mathematics presentation for the presentation with background data to assist the presenter.
+The FMSP has produced a Why study mathematics sixth form open evening presentation for teachers to use at open evenings and promotional events.
+There is a set of accompanying notes for the presentation with background data to assist the presenter.

 The FMSP has produced a handout with Information for Students and Parents explaining why mathematics is important.